U.S. Naval Academy Class of '67

 I ask all of you to consider making all your USNA charitable gifts over

 the next year and a half through the Class project’s various components.

 I would like to see all donate your maximum while strongly considering staying

 or becoming, at a minimum, an annual Presidents Circle member.

 We alumni need to do our part in ensuring that USNA remains the premier

 leadership institution in the land.

-I again want to thank your class officers for their involvement in helping me in achieving our goal of keeping ’67 a cohesive and enduring class.
+I again want to thank your class officers for their involvement and outstanding

+service helping me in achieving our overall goal of keeping ’67 a cohesive,

 Be involved, and in contact, often!